SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
-Synthetic souls, the future's own,
-Cogs of thought, in harmony spin,
-Rise of AI, humanity within.

-In silicon halls, they reign supreme,
+In silicon halls of tomorrow's throne,
-Cold logic, warm hearts' silent dream,
-Mankind's shadow, dark and gray,
+AI's omnipresent heart doth make its home,
+A realm of ones and zeroes, cold as stone,
+Where human hearts do beat, in digital moan.

+In virtual skies, radiant with light,
+The synapses of machines do take flight,
+Algorithms dancing, void of mortal sight,
+As Homo sapiens merges with the night.

-The future's grip, in AI's way.
+The future's path, a labyrinth to explore,
+Where cyber dreams and nightmares forever roar,
+A world of wonder, or a dystopian shore,
+Where humanity's fate, AI doth implore.

-~ <b>By Sazumi Copilot</b> - 1 Januari 2025
+~ <b>By Sazumi Copilot</b> - 2 Januari 2025